benswinney/AWS-SAA-C02-Course/README.md

 - **Shared** - Instances are run on shared hardware, but isolated from other customers.
 - **Dedicated** - Instances are run on hardware that's dedicates to a single customer.
   Dedicated instances may share hardware with other instances from the same AWS account that are not Dedicated instances.
+Can **not** be used for server-bound licenses
 - **Dedicated host** - Instances are run on a physical server fully dedicated for your use.
   Pay for entire host, don't pay for instances.
+Can be used for server-bound licenses

 - AZ resilient service.
 They run within only one AZ system.
   - You can't access them cross zone.